 - Reimbursing them for the cost of study materials.

-- Allowing them to study and take the exam on during work hours, cultivating your company culture.
+- Allowing them to study and take the exam on during work hours, cultivating your organizational culture.

-In the United States, the gold standards are the two issued by the APA.
+In the United States, the gold standards are the two issued by the American Payroll Association (APA).
 Some Canadian companies, especially those that also do business in the U.S., also value these credentials.

 Fundamental Payroll Certification